Geoff Gerard: Parramatta

 Gerard soon shifted to the forwards and his game developed rapidly as the Eels advanced to the 1975 NSWRFL season's finals, and then the Grand Final in 1976.
-Gerard scored a try in that match but Eadie’s wonderful goal-kicking gave Manly-Warringah a narrow win.
+Gerard scored a try in that match but Eadie's wonderful goal-kicking gave Manly-Warringah a narrow win.
 The following year, Gerard played strongly throughout, and the Eels won the minor premiership for the first time.
 They went on to make their second consecutive Grand Final against the St. George Dragons which was drawn 9-all, however an aggressive and powerful St. George forward pack was far too much in the replay.
-The Dragons went on to win the replay 22-0.
+The Dragons went on to win the replay 22–0.

-1978 saw Gerard begin the most productive period of his career, winning Rugby League Week’s ‘Player of the Year’ award and being selected for the 1978 Kangaroo tour despite not having played for New South Wales.
+1978 saw Gerard begin the most productive period of his career, winning Rugby League Weeks 'Player of the Year' award and being selected for the 1978 Kangaroo tour despite not having played for New South Wales.
 He played in all five Tests in the second row, but did not represent Australia again until 1983.
 He is listed on the Australian Players Register as Kangaroo No. 518.